 - Proof of reciprocity from the relevant jurisdiction(s)

-- A Certificate of Standing (dated within the last 30 days) from each jurisdiction where the applicant is or has been a member to be submitted by the regulatory body directly to Administrative Compliance
+- A Certificate of Standing (dated within the last 30 days) from each jurisdiction where the applicant is or has been a member to be submitted by the regulatory body directly to Complaints & Compliance

 - A certified copy of a government issued photo ID (not applicable if applicants are also licensees of the Law Society of Upper Canada)